ikmb/PIA-inference/README.md

 ### Input type for the four execution route supported by the pipeline

-- Input table: a simple TSV table containing the peptide and the allele and the user has to adhere to the expected shape of the table where two columns are mandatory (the first is ‘peptide’) the second is (‘allele’), alleles must be written as follow: HLA-DR as DRBx_ffss where x is the gene name, can be 1,3,4,5 and ff is the first field for example 01, 05 or 15 and last is the second field input for example 01, 03, hence an example case will be DRB1_1501 or DRB5_0101.
-A third optional column can contain the tissue, this is only used in case, the prediction model is set to PIA_M.
+- Input table: a simple TSV table containing the list of peptides and alleles.
+The expected shape of the table is two mandatory columns (the first is ‘peptide’) the second is (‘allele’), alleles must be written as follow:

+1. HLA-DR as DRBx_ffss where x is the gene name, can be 1,3,4,5 and ff is the first field for example 01, 05 or 15 and ss is the second field input for example 01, 03, hence an example case will be DRB1_1501 or DRB5_0101.

+2. HLA-DP and HLA-DQ as HLA-DPAxffss-DPBxffss where x is the gene name, and ff is the first field while ss is the second field, for example, HLA-DPA10103-DPB10601 for representing HLA-DPA1*01:03/DPB*10:06

+A third optional column containing the tissue name is also accepted.
+However, this is only used in case, the prediction model is set to PIA_M.

 **Supported input formats:**
 .tsv or .tsv.gz

-- Proteome: a valid FASTA file and list of alleles, the names must be written in the standard full name, *e.g.* HLA-DRA1*01:01/HLA-DRB1*15:01 for more details check [Here](http://hla.alleles.org/nomenclature/naming.html).
+- Proteome: a valid FASTA file and a list of alleles, the names must be written in the standard full name, *e.g.* HLA-DRA1*01:01/HLA-DRB1*15:01 for more details check [Here](http://hla.alleles.org/nomenclature/naming.html).

 **Supported input formats:**

-*Fasta file*: .FASTA , .fa, FASTA.gz or fa.gz
+1. *Fasta file*: .FASTA , .fa, FASTA.gz or fa.gz
-*Allele list*: .tsv or .txt  the first line is the **HEADER**
+2. *Allele list*: .tsv or .txt  the first line is the **HEADER**

 - Genetic Table: A simple TSV file containing two columns: the first is ‘name’ and the second is ‘genetic_variant’.
-The name contains the accession of the protein and ONLY the accession of the protein while the second column contains only the variants, e.g. D5A or E32F.
+The name contains the accession of the protein and ONLY the accession of the protein while the second column contains only the variants, *e.g.* D5A or E32F.
 The second input is the FASTA file, this input MUST contain protein accession as sequence ids and ONLY accession as a sequence ids.
 Second, this file must contain the PROTEIN sequence of the associated antigen.
-Lastly, and list of alleles, the names must be written in the standard full name, e.g. HLA-DRA1*01:01/HLA-DRB1*15:01 for more details check [Here](http://hla.alleles.org/nomenclature/naming.html).
+Lastly, a list of alleles, the names must be written in the standard full name, *e.g.* HLA-DRA1*01:01/HLA-DRB1*15:01 for more details check [Here](http://hla.alleles.org/nomenclature/naming.html).

 **Supported input formats:**

-*Genetic Table*: .tsv or .tsv.gz
+1. *Genetic Table*: .tsv or .tsv.gz
-*Fasta file*:.FASTA , .fa, FASTA.gz or fa.gz
+2. *Fasta file*:.FASTA , .fa, FASTA.gz or fa.gz
-*Allele list*: .tsv or .txt
+3. *Allele list*: .tsv or .txt

+- VCF files
-*VCF*: A VCF file that is first Phased and, second, contain consequences called with BCFtools/csq
+A VCF file that is first Phased and, second, contain consequences called with BCFtools/csq.
 Along with a reference proteome that contains the protein sequence of each transcript in the VCF file where the sequences ids are the transcript ids and only the transcript ids.
-Lastly, and list of alleles, the names must be written in the standard full name, e.g. HLA-DRA1*01:01/HLA-DRB1*15:01 for more details [check](http://hla.alleles.org/nomenclature/naming.html)
+Lastly, and list of alleles, the names must be written in the standard full name, *e.g.* HLA-DRA1*01:01/HLA-DRB1*15:01 for more details [check](http://hla.alleles.org/nomenclature/naming.html)

-*VCF*: .vcf or .vcf.gz
+1. *VCF*: .vcf or .vcf.gz
-*Fasta file*: .FASTA , .fa, FASTA.gz or fa.gz
+2. *Fasta file*: .FASTA , .fa, FASTA.gz or fa.gz
-*Allele list*: .tsv or .txt
+3. *Allele list*: .tsv or .txt

 ## Using the pipeline